-Osage City: Willing Workers 4-H Club Junior: Cole Thompson1.
+Osage City: Willing Workers 4-H Club Junior: Cole Thompson

-- 4-H members must be currently enrolled in the Kansas 4-H STEM Ag Mechanics (Welding) project to exhibit in this division. - 2.
+- 1. 4-H members must be currently enrolled in the Kansas 4-H STEM Ag Mechanics (Welding) project to exhibit in this division. - 2.
 Each exhibitor may enter one exhibit per class.
 Exhibits must have been constructed or repaired during the current 4-H year.
 The exhibit must have been selected at the county level for entry at the State Fair.
 Counties or districts should select only top blue or purple ribbon robot exhibits which meet State Fair guidelines. - 3.
 For the 2021 State Fair total exhibit dimensions should not exceed 3 feet high, by 3 feet wide, by 3 feet deep.
 Total exhibit weight may not exceed 150 pounds (movable by a team of 2 people) - 4.
 Wheeled exhibits must utilize a breaking mechanism which prevents the exhibit from freely rolling while on display - 5.
-Each exhibit must be free-standing or sufficiently supported by an exhibitor supplied support system that is moveable and is part of the total demission's and weight of the exhibit as described previously.
-Exhibit boards should have a portable and moveable base.
-No exhibits may be staked to the ground for display. - 6.
-Top heavy items should be braced or placed in a stand sufficient to prevent it from toppling over while on display - 7.
-Exhibits may not be bound, affixed, attached to the State Fair buildings, except by the superintendent, State Fair Staff, or State Fair Extension Staff. - 8.
-Painting or spot painting is not allowed on projects after arrival on fairgrounds.
-If wet paint is detected by judges or superintendents one ribbon placing will be deducted.
+Exhibitors are responsible for providing sufficient braking or "chocks" for trailer exhibits to ensure that the exhibits do not move once positioned.
+If using a wheel "chocking" mechanism, the two individual blocks should be connected together as a pair of chocks, so they do not become separated.
+At least one pair of chocks should be placed on each side of the trailer to prevent movement.